Star Trek and Its Influence on Space Exploration and the World!

 When electricity is transmitted through the crystals, they become polarized, which causes the molecules to straighten and move in one direction.
 Similar to when an electric field is sent through a wire, the electrons become polarized and move in one direction from one pole to the other.
 In the case of crystals, it is the molecules that are affected.
 They will align and move in a specific direction.

-Polarizing the liquid crystals is a crucial component in controlling the amount of light being emitted; in other words, it controls the orientation of the molecules to produce the appropriate amount of luminescence on the TV display, and the result is the formation of images on the screen.
+Polarizing the liquid crystals is a crucial component in controlling the amount of light being emitted; in other words, it controls the orientation of the molecules to produce the appropriate amount of luminescence on the TV display, which forms images on the screen.

 This amount of luminescence is controlled by a polarizing filter.
 By adding a polarizing filter to the electrically charged molecules, the crystals will align either horizontally or vertically.
 One direction will block the light and the other direction will allow the light to pass through.

-But this is just a black and white situation (pun intended 🙂 It is what happens between the pure black or pure white luminance that go through the crystals that count.
-In other words, it is the shades of black and white that produce what we see on the screen.
+But this is just a black-and-white situation (pun intended). 🙂 What happens between the pure black or pure white luminance that passes through the crystals is significant.
+In other words, the shades of black and white produce what we see on the screen.
 Let’s discuss this in more detail.

 Enter the Pixel